Following an anti-inflammatory diet or low inflammatory diet can be helpful in people with chronic inflammation.

 In one study, researchers showed that the resveratrol content of red wine contributes to its anti-inflammatory properties.
 The study provided evidence of a modulation effect on Interleukin-1-Beta, particularly within macrophages in the body.

 While many foods can be enjoyed on an anti-inflammatory diet, it is important that a person notes the foods that should be avoided, too-continuing to consume pro-inflammatory foods while on this diet would reduce its effectiveness.

 There are several foods known to trigger inflammatory responses in the body.
 These should be minimized.
 If possible, a person should see if they are able to completely eliminate such foods from their diet.

 Important pro-inflammatory foods that need to be avoided during this type of diet include:

-- Foods that are produced from refined carbohydrates, such as white pasta or white bread.
+Foods that are produced from refined carbohydrates, such as white pasta or white bread, biscuits and crackers.

 Apart from these foods and drinks, people should also limit their alcohol intake while on an anti-inflammatory diet.
 Excessive consumption of alcohol has been shown to trigger inflammation in the body.
 This can reduce the effect that the anti inflammatory diet provides.

 The main factor involved in the diet is to stop eating foods that trigger inflammation in the body while also eating more anti-inflammatory foods.